July 6-11, 2014 Expedition near Mt. Rainier south of Seattle WA

 Goals for those who have studied herbalism in the past include bringing you to the next level as an herbalist, from merely working with the herbs on a physical level, to also understanding the mental, emotional, physical and social needs of your patients so that they may fully heal.

-Other activities covered during this camp session include, but are not limited to the following schedule, and are somewhat dependent on weather, instructor discretion, camper desire, and serendipity.
+Other activities covered during this expedition include, but are not limited to the following schedule, and are somewhat dependent on weather, instructor discretion, participant desire, and serendipity.

 • Cook over an open fire